Oisín C. Joyce (TCD)

 Caoimhe Tyndall (TCD)

-Caoimhe Tyndall is a second-year PhD student in Trinity College Dublin, researching mechanisms by which alpha-synuclein induces neuroinflammation and neurodegeneration in Parkinson’s Disease.
+Caoimhe Tyndall is a third-year PhD student in Trinity College Dublin, researching mechanisms by which alpha-synuclein induces neuroinflammation and neurodegeneration in Parkinson’s Disease.
 When Caoimhe is not in the lab, she in the sea – sailing, surfing, and sea swimming are her go to outdoor activities.
 When on land, musical theatre is her buzz.